gouthamstantri/32bitCPU_Verilog_project/README.md

 # 32-bit_CPU_Verilog_project
 This repository represents my journey of building a 32-bit RISC-V CPU from scratch.
-As a beginner in CPU design, I followed a step-by-step approach to learn and implement the principles of RISC-based architecture using Verilog.
-This project is inspired by the amazing workshop hosted by Whyrd, which provided invaluable guidance throughout the process.
+As a beginner in CPU design, I followed a step-by-step approach inspired by the amazing workshop hosted by Whyrd, which provided invaluable guidance throughout the process.

 ## CPU Instruction Set
 As a first project, this CPU design supports a basic set of instructions: